hchenqi/ViewDesign/README.md

 On Windows, *ViewDesign* with `Win32-DirectX` backend can be directly built by Visual Studio as a CMake project.
 [Building ViewDesign](docs/build.md) provides more detailed instructions on configuring and building *ViewDesign* with different backends and platforms.

-> Backends other than `Win32-DirectX` are not yet natively equipped with complete shape, image and text rendering capabilities.
-Texts are presented as placeholder rectangles, and there could be inconsistent appearance with some shapes like `RoundedRectangle` and link error about missing image loaders.
+> `-OpenGL/Vulkan` backends are not yet natively equipped with text rendering capabilities due to the complexities, with which text characters in a `TextView` component are presented as placeholder rectangles.
+Nevertheless, *ViewDesign* exposes the necessary OpenGL/Vulkan contexts, helper functions and examples so that one could custom implement drawing texts or other complex 2D shapes with third-party 2D graphics libraries, like *Skia*.

 ### Principle

 *ViewDesign* aims to be modular and transparent.
 There is no hidden logic or global context, and it is easy to inspect and modify any part of the library code.
 The files of the library are well structured, self-explanatory and effortless to navigate.
 Each file is kept possibly small and independent for a single component, mostly within ~100 lines.
 There is no single all-in-one header and each component header is to be included individually on demand.
 This results in better develop-time, compile-time and run-time efficiency.

-The example section above demonstrates the standard component library of *ViewDesign* with size traits.
-The core library (excluding components in subfolders of [ViewDesign/view](ViewDesign/view) and `view_traits.h`), however, does not enforce size traits or any development paradigm.
-It can be integrated within any project in any C++ design patterns and extended with any custom component libraries to fit special development needs.
+The example section above demonstrates the components like `TextView`, `CenterFrame`, etc with size traits in the standard component library of *ViewDesign*.
+The core library (excluding components in subfolders of [ViewDesign/view](ViewDesign/view) and `view_traits.h`), however, does not enforce size traits, component styles or any development paradigm.
+It can be integrated with any project in any C++ design patterns and extended with any custom component libraries to fit special development needs.
 The standard components provided along with the core library are such examples that can be directly used, inherited, or taken as models of developing custom components in a similar way.

 ### Comparison